vitejs/awesome-vite/README.md

 - [vite-plugin-isomorphic-import](https://github.com/LyzSg/vite-plugin-isomorphic-import) - Allows you to configure whether to import modules on the server-side or client-side.
 - [vite-plugin-find-image-duplicates](https://github.com/wChenonly/vite-plugin-find-image-duplicates) - Find if there are duplicate images in your project when building it.
 - [@froxz/vite-plugin-s3](https://github.com/Froxz/vite-plugin-s3) - Allows you to upload files to S3.
-- [vite-plugin-vitepress-auto-sidebar](https://github.com/QC2168/vite-plugin-vitepress-auto-sidebar) - automatically generates sidebar data by scanning directories, based on vitepress
+- [vite-plugin-vitepress-auto-sidebar](https://github.com/QC2168/vite-plugin-vitepress-auto-sidebar) - Automatically generates sidebar data by scanning directories, based on vitepress.

 #### Testing